jsiek/arete/README.md

    programmer can control when they want the checking (that is, Arete will provide gradual typing).

-2. separate compilation: libraries (include generic ones) can be separately compiled and linked with applications.
+2. separate compilation: libraries (including generic ones) can be separately compiled and linked with applications.
 This will ensure scalable and efficient compilation of applications and libraries with large software dependencies.